Curriculum & Challenges

 Chase‘s Design Driven Curriculum supports the following principles:

-- Our school culture embraces risk and failure as part of the learning process
+- Risk and failure are part of the learning process

 - Empathy is the first step required for solving any problem

-- We employ design thinking activities to guide the process of creative problem solving
+- Design thinking guides the process of creative problem solving

 - Teachers nurture grit – passion and perseverance - in their students